Dow profit surges as prices for chemicals soar on Texas freeze

 (Reuters) -Dow Inc’s current-quarter revenue forecast was more than $1 billion above expectations after the company crushed first-quarter estimates on surging prices for its chemicals from tighter supply following a winter freeze in Texas.

-Prices jumped 14% in the first quarter from the fourth, helped by gains in consumer packaging and polyurethanes, or flexible foam, commonly used in furniture and bedding, as the supply squeeze came amid demand recovery in some of the company’s end-markets.
+Prices jumped 14% in the first quarter from the fourth, helped by gains in consumer packaging and polyurethanes, or flexible foam, used in furniture and bedding, as the supply squeeze came amid demand recovery in some of Dow’s end-markets.

 The company forecast second-quarter sales between $12.4 billion and $12.9 billion, compared with analysts’ average estimate of $11.25 billion, citing a recovery from winter storm Uri and robust demand.

-“Despite supply constraints, we saw demand growth as the economic recovery continued to broaden, most notably in packaging, construction, mobility, electronics and consumer durables end-markets,” Chief Executive Officer Jim Fitterling said in a statement.
+“Despite supply constraints, we saw demand growth as the economic recovery continued to broaden, most notably in packaging, construction, mobility, electronics and consumer durables end-markets,” Chief Executive Officer Jim Fitterling said.

-A deep freeze in Texas in mid-February hit supplies of raw materials and forced several chemical plants along the U.S. Gulf Coast, including those owned by Dow, to halt their operations, hitting production.
+A deep freeze in Texas in mid-February caused some damages and hit supplies of raw materials, forcing several U.S. Gulf Coast chemical plants, including those owned by Dow, to halt their operations, hitting production.

 Volumes in some of Dow’s units were impacted by supply constraints related to the storm.